 - The Western Australian Health Translation Network CCIProgram provides support to researchers within their Network.

-- Consider engaging with local or online community groups.
-Firstly, however, check in with the group’s administrator or moderator about the focus of the group and whether engaging about research is appropriate.
+- Consider reaching out to local or online community groups as a way to engage consumers.
+Before doing so, it is important to first check with the group’s administrator or moderator to understand the group’s purpose and confirm whether discussing research opportunities is appropriate.

 - Share your expression of interest on our Health Research Hub Discussion Forum on LinkedIn.